wamp-proto/wamp-proto/rfc/text/basic/bp_rpc_registering_and_unregistering.md

 where

-* `Request` is a random, ephemeral ID chosen by the Callee and used to correlate the Dealer's response with the request.
+* `Request` is a sequential ID in the _session scope_, incremented by the Callee and used to correlate the Dealer's response with the request.
 * `Options` is a dictionary that allows to provide additional registration request details in a extensible way.
 This is described further below.
 * `Procedure`is the procedure the Callee wants to register